A television show I would have liked to see during my youth

 The staff of Radio-Canada’s English-language counterpart, the Canadian Broadcasting Corporation, for its part, preferred not to get involved in the conflict, as did the federal government, where French-speaking ministers were not among the most important.
 These choices surprised and disappointed somewhat the directors and their many allies in the artistic and cultural communities of Québec.
 These francophones realized how little the management of Radio-Canada and their English-speaking colleagues understood them, and did not really see the need to do so.
 This awareness affected one of the leading figures in the conflict, a journalist well-known in Québec for his public affairs program, Point de Mire.

 Arrested on a picket line in early March 1959, with many strikers, when a demonstration turned violent, René Lévesque gradually became aware of the position of francophones in Québec / French-speaking Quebecers in a Canada dominated by an anglophone majority.
-The strike ended a few days after this demonstration, when Radio-Canada’s management agreed to recognize the directors’ union.
+The strike ended a few days after this demonstration, when Radio-Canada’s management agreed to recognize the directors’ union, which may not hve been affiliated with the Confédération des travailleurs catholiques du Québec.

 This victory contributed to the awakening of French-Canadian, then Québecois, nationalism, which expressed itself more and more clearly after the arrival in power of the stupendous team led by Jean Lesage, as a result of the general election of June 1960 – an event mentioned in a July 2018 issue of our blog / bulletin / thingee.
 The Quiet Revolution of the 1960s transformed Québec in depth.
 Lévesque played a very important role during these years.
 The management of Radio-Canada having removed Point de Mire from its schedule in the summer of 1959, for one reason or another, he left the state broadcaster in April 1960.
 Lévesque became a member of the Assemblée législative, today’s Assemblée nationale, then a minister in the government led by Lesage.
 He later became head of a political party whose objective was to take Québec out of Canada.
 Better still, or worse still, depending on your political choices, Lévesque became Premier of Québec in November 1976, but that’s another story.